leadiato/ember-theme-changer/README.md

 ## Defining themes on Ember.

-There are many mechanism to define themes in your application, which one you wanted to you is fine, but if you didn't define any theme yet, you can follow this simple example using Sass:
+There are many mechanism to define themes in your application.
+In the following example I'll be defining style variables but you can use any mechanism that works better for you.
+Also, I'll be using Sass preprocessor, but the same solution applies with Less:

-### 1st Writing multiple theme files
+### 1st) Writing multiple theme files
-app.scss

 ```
+// app.scss

 // In your app.scss file you can define styles that are dependent on the current theme, or import external styles too
 @import "ember-modal-dialog/ember-modal-structure";
 @import "ember-modal-dialog/ember-modal-appearance";